hyperledger/fabric/docs/source/orderer/ordering_service.md

 process with three phases that ensures all of the peers in a blockchain network keep their ledgers consistent with each other.

-In the first phase, a client application sends a transaction proposal to the Fabric Gateway service.
-The target peer --- a peer in the same organization submitting the proposal --- then runs the transaction.
-The gateway also forwards the proposal to peers in the organizations required by the endorsement policy.
+In the first phase, a client application sends a transaction proposal to the Fabric Gateway service, via a trusted peer.
+This peer executes the proposed transaction or forwards it to another peer in its organization for execution.

+The gateway also forwards the transaction to peers in the organizations required by the endorsement policy.
+These endorsing peers run the transaction and return the transaction response to the gateway service.
+They do not apply the proposed update to their copy of the ledger at this time.
 The endorsed transaction proposals will ultimately be ordered into blocks in phase two, and then distributed to all peers for final validation and commitment to the ledger in phase three.

-Note: Instead of delegating to the gateway, the client application can manage transaction endorsement by using a Fabric v2.3 SDK --- refer to the [v2.3 Applications and Peers](https://hyperledger-fabric.readthedocs.io/en/release-2.3/peers/peers.html#applications-and-peers) topic for details.
+Note: Fabric v2.3 SDKs embed the logic of the v2.4 Fabric Gateway service in the client application --- refer to the [v2.3 Applications and Peers](https://hyperledger-fabric.readthedocs.io/en/release-2.3/peers/peers.html#applications-and-peers) topic for details.

-For an in-depth look at the first phase, refer back to the [Peers](../peers/peers.html#phase-1-proposal) topic.
+For an in-depth look at phase one, refer back to the [Peers](../peers/peers.html#applications-and-peers) topic.

-### Phase two: Ordering and packaging transactions into blocks
+### Phase two: Transaction Submission and Ordering

 With successful completion of the first transaction phase (proposal), the client application has received an endorsed transaction proposal response from the